-The TG is composed of representatives of the Nipomo Community Services District (NCSD), Golden State Water Company (GSWC) (formerly named Southern California Water Company), Phillips 66 (formerly named ConocoPhillips), Woodlands Mutual Water Company (Woodlands), and an agricultural user that is also a Stipulating Party.
+The TG is composed of representatives of each of the Monitoring Parties: Nipomo Community Services District (NCSD), Golden State Water Company (GSWC) (formerly named Southern California Water Company), Phillips 66 (formerly named ConocoPhillips), Woodlands Mutual Water Company (Woodlands); and an agricultural user that is also a Stipulating Party.
 In addition, Rural Water Company (RWC) is responsible for funding a portion of the TG's efforts, but does not appoint a representative to the TG.
 Conversely, the agricultural user representative is not responsible for funding a portion of the TG's efforts.
 The TG is responsible for preparing the Monitoring Program, conducting the Monitoring Program, and preparing the Annual Reports.
-The TG attempts to obtain unanimous approval on all material issues by way of a single vote per Monitoring Party.
+Unanimous approval on all material issued i obtained by way of a single vote per Monitoring Party.
 If the TG is unable to obtain unanimous approval, the matter may be taken to the court for resolution.

-The TG may hire individuals or consulting firms to assist in the preparation of the Monitoring Program and Annual Reports (the Judgment describes these individuals or consulting firms as the "Management Area Engineer").
-The representatives to the TG, as a group, function as the Management Area Engineer (Table 1-1) and attend meetings where data collection and preparation of the Annual Report are the primary focus.
-The TG Monitoring Parties have the sole discretion to select, retain, and replace the Management Area Engineer.
+The Monitoring Parties may hire individuals or consulting firms to assist in the preparation of the Monitoring Program and Annual Reports (the Judgment describes these individuals or consulting firms as the "Management Area Engineer").
+The Monitoring Parties' representatives to the TG, as a group, function as the Management Area Engineer (Table 1-1) and attend meetings where data collection and preparation of the Annual Report are the primary focus.
+The Monitoring Parties have the sole discretion to select, retain, and replace the Management Area Engineer.